Non-local Curvature and Topology of Locally Conformally Flat Manifolds: The Critical Case: Curvature on -Dimensional Manifolds

 \section{The Critical Case: $Q_3$ Curvature on $3$-Dimensional Manifolds}

-In this section, we will prove Theorem \ref{t:sphere-theorem}.
-The strategy of the proof is similar to that of Theorem \ref{t:dim-estimate}.
-The new point is Proposition \ref{p:limiting-exhaustion-comparison} which is a limiting version of Proposition \ref{p:exhaustion-comparison}.
+In this section, we will study the limit set $\Lambda(\Gamma)$ in the critical case that $2\gamma=n=3$.
+We will prove Theorem \ref{t:3d-rigidity-theorem} which gives a geometric rigidity result in the critical case.
+The basic idea of the proof is similar to that of Theorem \ref{t:dim-estimate}.
+The new point is Proposition \ref{p:limiting-exhaustion-comparison} which can be viewed as a limiting version of Proposition \ref{p:exhaustion-comparison}.

 \begin{proposition} Let $\Lambda\subset\dR^3$ be a closed subset of zero measure and let $e^w$ satisfy Assumption \ref{a:functional-assumption}.
 Then for every $x\in\dR^3\setminus\Lambda$,

 \end{proposition}